Common Myths Among Young Drivers

 Regularly shifting from Neutral and back into Drive when the light turns green, then immediately stepping on the gas, can wear — albeit slightly — on the transmission, driveline and engine mounts.
 Ultimately, these stoplight antics probably won't amount to any measurable harm or good; they're likely just a habit by folks who need to keep their hand busy with the gear selector.
 Our advice?
 Get a stick shift.

-Myth No. 8: You don't have to wear a seat belt when you're sitting in the backseat.
+Myth No. 6: You don't have to wear a seat belt when you're sitting in the backseat.
 Few people explicitly advocate this, but actions speak louder than words: Fewer than half of all rear-seat passengers wear seat belts, compared with the 80 percent average for all vehicle occupants, according to NHTSA.
-Rae Tyson, chief of media relations, warns of two risks that unbelted backseat passengers incur: First, they're unable to take full advantage of the vehicle's safety features, and accidents — especially rollovers — put them at high risk.
+There are two risks that unbelted backseat passengers can incur: First, they're unable to take full advantage of the vehicle's safety features, and accidents — especially rollovers — put them at high risk.
 Second, they become projectiles toward others during the collision, increasing the likelihood of injury among their fellow occupants.

-Myth No. 9: Keep your doors unlocked so rescuers can get you out after an accident.
+Myth No. 7: Keep your doors unlocked so rescuers can get you out after an accident.
 This seems reasonable, right?
-No. Eric Bolton, media relations specialist at NHTSA, warns that unlocked doors are more likely to open during a collision and allow occupant ejection — and ejections kill 10,000 people each year.
+No. Unlocked doors are more likely to open during a collision and allow occupant ejection — and ejections kill 10,000 people each year.
 The doors in many modern vehicles automatically unlock following airbag deployment, and even if they remain locked, rescuers can break the windows to get to passengers.
 This is a far better prospect than tracking down victims ejected during the impact.

 Let's set the record straight: NHTSA advises that the steering wheel should be aimed at your breastbone, positioned at least 10 inches away and tilted away from your head.
 But watch out, as a low-slung wheel prompts one-armed driving with the hand draped over the top of the wheel; in a collision, the airbag can shatter that arm from below.
 Remember to keep your hands on the wheel at the 9 o'clock and 3 o'clock positions, with the seatback upright and the wheel 10 inches from your chest.
 It might not be comfortable at first, but you'll get used to it — and some day it could save your life.